vgurianov/srt/README.md

 If you have matplotlib then take PyMMS from source.
-Go to https://github.com/vgurianov/srt/ and click the green button "Clone or download", then click "Download ZIP" to download the whole repository.
+Go to https://github.com/vgurianov/srt/ and click the green button "Code", then click "Download ZIP" to download the whole repository.

 You must take the package *pymms* and files from the *experiments* directory.
 You must make directory